lawrennd/old_talks/_ml/includes/parameter-bottleneck.md

 number of parameters is to look at how we are storing information from the training data to pass to the test data.
-The sum of all our knowledge about the training data is stored in the conditional distribution of the parameters given the training data, Uncertainty complex systA key design time problem is the *parametric bottleneck*.
+The sum of all our knowledge about the training data is stored in the conditional distribution of the parameters given the training data, Uncertainty complex syst

+\tk{FIXME}

+A key design
+time problem is the *parametric bottleneck*.
 If we choose the number of parameters at design time, but the system turns out to be more complicated that we expected, we need to design a new model to deal with